Here you find information about the painter Johannes Vermeer which you can use for talks and projects.

 There are copies of the 37 paintings in the Vermeer Centrum Delft.
 Each painting has a sign with explanation.

 The Golden Age was the age of inventors and travels of discovery.
-Vermeer’s contemporary was Antonie van Leeuwenhoek, the improver of the microscope.
+Johannes’s contemporary was Antonie van Leeuwenhoek, the improver of the microscope.
 Have a look at his discoveries and his ‘dierckens’ (little creatures).

-Vermeer was called the master of light.
+Johannes was called the master of light.
 In the light studio will be explained how he worked with light and how unusual this was in that time.

 Another invention was the camera obscura.
 The predecessor of the modern camera.
 Look at the screen and see how the outside world looks in mirror image.